biabbiassago/apstanet17-biabbiassago/finalpresentation.md

 Most evolutionary game-theory simulations are theoretical networks.
 Here we examine what happens if we run the simulation on the sampson's monk network.

-Repeat simulation 100 (or 1000 times)
-2histogram (b/c &lt; k , b/c &gt;k)

 Challenges and future work:
 ---------------------------

 -   Need to work on lattice simulation because all nodes now have same probability right now
+-   Create distributions for all different networks and observe conclusions.
--   To get a similar result to the paper would need to run a lot more times.
+-   To get a similar result to the paper would need to run a lot more times
+-   What happens under strong selection conditions?

 References
 ----------